 The benefits of a water source heat pump

-For every 1kW of energy required to run a water source heat pump, 4-5kW of equivalent of heat energy is produced that can be used to warm your home, making them more efficient than both air and ground source heat pumps.
+For every 1kW of energy required to run a water source heat pump, 4-5kW of equivalent heat energy is produced which can be used to warm your home.
+This makes the technology more efficient than both air and ground source heat pumps.

 Unlike ground source heat pumps, where bore holes or trenches need to be dug on your plot for the piping, the pipework for a water source heat pump is relatively simple to install; it simply needs to be situated within a body of water, which should have little impact on your plot of land.

-- The installation of a water source heat pump is relatively easy if there is a body of water available on your property.
+- Installing a water source heat pump is relatively easy if there is a body of water available on your property.

-- Water source heat pumps have a higher coefficient of performance than the ground source and air source heat pumps, so for every unit of electricity used to operate them, they can produce more hot water.
+- Water source heat pumps have a higher Coefficient of Performance than ground source and air source heat pumps: so for every unit of electricity used to operate them, they can produce more hot water.

 - There is little visual impact on the property, since all the pipework in the water source heat pump system is submerged within the body of water.